 Equivalent units of production – weighted average method

-In process costing system, the equivalent number of units are obtained by multiplying the number of partially completed units by the percentage of completion of those units.
-The formula for computing equivalent units can be written as follows:
+In a process costing system, the equivalent number of units is obtained by multiplying the number of partially complete units in work-in-process inventory by their percentage of completion as follows:

-Equivalent units = Number of partially completed units × Percentage of completion
+Equivalent units = Partially complete units × Percentage of completion

-Suppose, for example, Department X has completed 5,000 units during the month and also has 800 units in its work in process ending inventory that are 50% complete.
-The 800 units in work in process ending inventory are 50% complete which means they are equivalent to 400 fully complete units as computed below:
+Suppose, for example, that Department X has completed and transferred out 5,000 units during the month.
+In addition, it also has 800 units in work-in-process inventory that are 50% complete.
+Since these 800 units in inventory are 50% complete, they are equivalent to 400 fully complete units, as computed below:

 Equivalent units = 800 units × 50%